-All Plans Any age or years of service; disability must result from occupational injury or (31720, performance of duty.
+All Plans Any age or years of service; disability must result from occupational injury or performance of duty.

-Except 3: disease, and member must be permanently incapacitated for the
+Except 3: disease, and member must be permanently incapacitated for the allowance, if eligible to retire.

 Plan 3: Not available under Plan 3.
 (31487)